S-A-RB05/MetaTraderContainer/README.md

 # Releases

+## Functionalities:
+- Basic Linux docker container
+- Copy MT5 install directory to container
+- Install necessary dependencies to launch MT5 like wine and xvfb (virtual display because MT5 requires output to a display)
+- Basic script to test MT5 and run a test
+- RabbitMQ messaging to retrieve config file
+- RabbitMQ messaging to send results as csv
+- Convert htm file to csv script

 ## V1.3
-rabbitmq implementation it converts report t csv and sends it to queue back with jobid and csv as string with /n seperators.
+Docker has installation of RabbitMQ library using Pyhton hereby it can send and receive messages from the RabbitMQ broker.
+This is used to receive a config file from the backend for the test, for now it is hardcoded in the script to grab that config file.
+The script will wait for the report files from the test to be saved then convert them to csv and finally send that csv back as a string using RabbitMQ to the ResultService attached is the jobId where the MT5 docker is running inside the Kubernetes cluster.

 ## V1.2
-Docker has improved way of testing through the use of a script, this includes that the MetaTrader 5 instance will automatically start   the docker will start grab a basic config file and start the test with the config file, writes the report to the Report folder and closes MT5.
+Docker has improved way of testing through the use of a script, this includes that the MetaTrader 5 instance will automatically start and grab a basic local config file and start the test with that config file, writes the report to the Report folder and closes MT5.
 This makes it able to be used as a kubernetes job and doesn't require the ```-it``` flag to enter the docker's terminal.
-To start docker ```docker run -it -v "ABSOLUTE WINDOWS PATH TO REPORT DIRECTORY":/MetaTrader/Report ubuntu-mt5-no-gui```
+To start docker ```docker run (-it) -v "ABSOLUTE WINDOWS PATH TO REPORT DIRECTORY":/MetaTrader/Report ubuntu-mt5-no-gui```

 The -v flag will mount the volume you want to receive the reports from.
 You can change [the script](https://github.com/S-A-RB05/MetaTraderContainer/blob/main/MetaTrader_5_32bit/MetaTrader5/run_test_nogui.sh) to grab the correct config.